johnbintz/penchant/README.md

 It runs `penchant gemfile remote` then runs `bundle exec rake`.
 Make sure your default Rake task for the project runs your tests and performs any other magic necessary before each commit.
 Your re-environmented Gemfile and Gemfile.lock will be added to your commit if they've changed.

+### Ensuring git hooks get installed

+I find that when I pull down new projects I never remember to install the git hooks, which involves an awkward running of `bundle exec rake` *after* I've already committed code.
+Since we have computers now, and they can be told to do things, you can add `ensure_git_hooks!` anywhere in your `Gemfile.penchant` to make sure the git hooks are symlinked to the ones in the `script/hooks` directory with every processing of `Gemfile.penchant`.

 ### Skipping all that Rake falderal?